JonMisner/readmeGenerator/develop/README.md

     To install necessary dependencies, run the following command:

-     npm i
+     npm install
 ***
   ## Usage

-     answer the questions
+     anser the questions
 ***
   ## Contributors